bdurand/sidekiq-process_manager/README.md

 The sidekiq processes can all be managed by sending signals to the manager process.
 This process simply forwards the signals on to the child processes, allowing you to control the sidekiq processes as you normally would.

-If one of the sidekiq processes dies unexpectedly, the process manager automatically starts a new sidekiq process to replace it.
+If one of the sidekiq processes exits unexpectedly, the process manager automatically starts a new sidekiq process to replace it.

 ## Pre-Forking